Updates on reopening in the midst of COVID-19

 Q: Are you looking for virtual ways to learn more about Catholic Social Teaching and our call to justice and peace?

 A: The Office of Justice and Peace continue to provide virtual adult justice and peace formation programming.
 You can read about offerings: https://www.stfrancisraleigh.org/learn/

 In an ongoing effort to promote the safety of all, Bishop Luis Zarama has indefinitely suspended the obligation to attend Sunday Mass in person.
 We will continue to stream the 9:30 Mass each Sunday on multiple platforms.
-Please visit our website at stfrancisraleigh.org to participate.
+Please visit our website at www.stfrancisraleigh.orgto participate.

-Beginning August 9, the Sunday 5:30 Mass will include public participation for up to 100 people, including ministers.
-Information on how to sign up for these liturgies is available at the parish website or you can contact Tim Hetzel at firstname.lastname@example.org or James Wahl at email@example.com.
+The Sunday 9:30am and 5:30pm Masses now includes public participation for up to 200 people, including ministers.
+Information on how to sign up for these liturgies is available at the parish website – www.stfrancisraleigh.org – or you can contact Tim Hetzel at email@example.com or James Wahl at firstname.lastname@example.org.

 -Everyone will enter through the double doors in the breezeway.

--Face coverings are required for anyone over the age of 6 and must be worn for the duration of the time indoors (with the exception of the brief time receiving communion).
+-Masks are required as recommended by the CDC at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/about-face-coverings.html for anyone over the age of 5 and must be worn for the duration of the time indoors (with the exception of the brief time receiving communion).